opensearch-project/documentation-website/_search-plugins/search-pipelines/normalization-processor.md

 `combination.parameters.weights` | Array of floating-point values | Specifies the weights to use for each query.
 Valid values are in the [0.0, 1.0] range and signify decimal percentages.
 The closer the weight is to 1.0, the more weight is given to a query.
 The number of values in the `weights` array must equal the number of queries.
 The sum of the values in the array must equal 1.0.
 Optional.
 If not provided, all queries are given equal weight.
 `tag` | String | The processor's identifier.
 Optional.
 `description` | String | A description of the processor.
 Optional.
 `ignore_failure` | Boolean | For this processor, this value is ignored.
-If the processor fails, the pipeline always fails with an error.
+If the processor fails, the pipeline always fails and returns an error.

 ## Example